Preventing Inferences through Data Dependencies on Sensitive Data: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work was supported by NSF under Grants 2032525, 1952247, 2008993, and 2133391.
+This work was supported by NSF under Grants 2032525, 1952247, 2008993, and 2133391, and by NSERC through a Discovery Grant.
 This material was based on research sponsored by DARPA under Agreement Number FA8750-16-2-0021.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes not withstanding any copyright notation there on.
 The views and conclusions contained here in are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.
 We thank the reviewers for their detailed comments which helped to improve the paper during the revision process.

 \ifCLASSOPTIONcaptionsoff

 \fi